-Table 4.1 SEA Objectives and Assessment Approach
+Table 4.1: SEA Objectives and Assessment Approach

-SEA topic PPP key policy objectives Baseline key issues SEA objectives Indicator questions Biodiversity, flora and fauna Conservation and enhancement of the natural environment and of biodiversity, particularly internationally and nationally designated sites and priority habitats and species (NERC Act Section 41 for England / Section 7 The need to protect or enhance the region's biodiversity, particularly protected sites designated for nature conservation.
+SEA topic PPP key policy objectives Baseline key issues SEA objectives Indicator questions Biodiversity, flora and fauna Conservation and enhancement of the natural environment and of biodiversity, particularly internationally and nationally designated sites and priority habitats and species (NERC act S41 for England and Section 7 of the Environment Act (Wales) for Wales), whilst taking into account future climate change (Welsh Government's direction on climate and biodiversity emergencies).
+Promote a catchment-wide approach to water use to ensure better protection of biodiversity.
+To achieve favourable condition for priority habitats and species in particular designated sites.
+Avoidance of activities likely to cause irreversible damage to natural heritage.
+Support well-functioning ecosystems, respect environmental limits and capacities, and maintain/enhance coherent ecological networks, including provision for fish passage and connectivity for migratory/mobile species.
+Strengthen the connections between people and nature and realise the value of biodiversity.
+Protection, conservation and enhancement of natural capital.
+Ecosystem services from natural capital contributes to the economy and therefore should be protected and, where possible, enhanced.
+Avoidance of activities likely to cause the spread of invasive non-native species (INNS).
+The need to protect and enhance the region's biodiversity, particularly protected sites designated for nature conservation.
 The need to avoid activities likely to cause irreversible damage to natural heritage.
 The need to take opportunities to improve connectivity between fragmented habitats.
 The need to control the spread of INNS.
 The need to engage more people in biodiversity issues so that they personally value biodiversity and know what they can do to help, including through recognising the value of the ecosystem services.
-To protect and enhance biodiversity, ecological functions, capacity, and habitat connectivity.
-To avoid introducing or spreading INNS.
+To protect and enhance biodiversity, ecological functions, capacity, and habitat connectivity To avoid introducing or spreading INNS.
 Will it avoid damage to aquatic, transitional and terrestrial species and habitats including fish populations (particularly migratory fish)?
 Will it enhance aquatic, transitional and terrestrial species and habitats?
 Will it protect the most important sites for nature conservation?
 Will it ensure the sustainable management of natural habitats, taking into account climate change adaptability?
 Will it affect WFD compliance e.g. good ecological potential/status?
 Will it protect natural capital and ecosystem services?
 Will it increase the spread of invasive species?
-Population and human health Water resources play an important role in supporting the health and recreational needs of local communities.
-The need to ensure water supplies remain resilient to drought.
-To protect and improve health and well-being and maintain livelihoods through provision of access to a Will it help to ensure access to a resilient and secure supply of drinking water?